12/15/2025

 Alignment With Title III Goals

-Evidence-Based and Research-Backed
+Evidence-Based and Research-Backed Standards

-Do programs support phonics, fluency, comprehension, academic vocabulary development, and other evidence-based components rooted in the science of reading?
+Do the programs support phonics, fluency, comprehension, academic vocabulary development, and other evidence-based components rooted in the science of reading?

 Accessibility